LaudateCorpus1/promus/docs/source/start.rst

 ============================

-If you wish for collaborators to be able to access your repositories you need to let promous know what their public keys are so that they may access your account with a limited amount of privilages.
-These privilages are minimum and they only include ``git`` commands.
+If you wish for collaborators to be able to access your repositories you need to let promus know what their public keys are so that they may access your account with a limited amount of privileges.
+These privileges are minimum and they only include ``git`` commands.

 To let promus send an email in your behalf you can execute the following command: